-First things first Mardi Gras 2014 is on Tuesday, March 4, 2014.
+First things first, Mardi Gras 2017 is on Tuesday, February 28, 2017.
 Mardi Gras always lands on the Tuesday that is 47 days before Easter.
 It is always the day before Ash Wednesday, which is the start of Lent.
 Carnival season refers to the weeks leading up to Mardi Gras, and officially begins on January 6 every year.
 Although Carnival season lasts more than a month, the parties, parades and fun kick into high gear on the Thursday before Mardi Gras.

 Most hotels sell out months before Carnival season.
 Sometimes, rooms can be booked at the last minute, but don’t expect any last-minute deals.
 The ideal locations are in the French Quarter, Downtown/Warehouse District and Garden District, specifically hotels along the parade routes.
 About 80 percent of Mardi Gras happens within walking distance of these hotels.
 Leave your car parked at the hotel, or park it for the duration in a lot or unrestricted street outside of the French Quarter/parade route fray.